esaith/PartyLock/README.md

 Wow Addon for Mythic Party locks

+/partylock -- opens addon

+/partylock center -- recenters addon if removed from the page

+/partylock request -- same as pressing the button.
+Requests update from all guild and party members

+/pl -- shortcut to open addon

 Special Thanks To:
 - Cromzinc for all the suggestions on the UI and functionality
 - Beerhunter and Chairepoppa for testing where few would